tobiwankenobii/mern-shop/README.md

 # MERN Shop

-## eCommerce build with MERN Stack
+## eCommerce built with MERN Stack

 Simple shop made using React on the Frontend, Express on the Backend and MongoDB as the Database.